NickBrooks/FlashBot.Server/README.md

-# FlashFeed.Admin
+# FlashBot.Admin
-Public and user admin side of FlashFeed.
+Public and user admin side of FlashBot.